Health and Safety

 Zimbabwe has relaxed lockdown measures allowing the country’s tourism sector to resume full operations.
 These include but are not limited to: game drives, bungee jumping, zip liners, helicopter rides, lion walks, elephant rides, boat operations on our lakes both for tourism and fishing (and other tourism related activities) and all registered tourism activities.
 The resumption of the sector is guided by strict adherence to the World Health Organisation (WHO) Covid-19 health and safety protocols as well as guidelines set by the Government of Zimbabwe.

-With effect from 10 September and 01 October 2020 respectively, the country’s skies have been opened to both domestic and international flights respectively.
+The country’s skies have been opened to both domestic and international flights respectively.
 Standard Operating Procedures (SOPs) have been put in place for the reopening of international and domestic airports.
 The National Guidelines for Aviation Safety and Security have been set to ensure the safety of both the travellers and airport staff.
 These are additional to temperature testing, social distancing, sanitization, and mandatory wearing of masks.
 All travellers will be required to have a PCR COVID-19 Clearance Certificate issued by a recognized facility within 48 hours from the date of departure, in line with WHO guidelines.
+Those who test positive for COVID-19 upon arrival must quarantine at a government-appointed facility for 14 days or private quarantine centers.
+Persons departing the country must present a negative COVID-19 test obtained within 48 hours of departure.

 Ports of entry